 This course explores current trends in developing music literacy, with practical ideas and techniques for cultivating music reading, audiation, dictation, elementary composition, musical memory and aural skills.
-Participants will be given specific techniques for developing reading readiness and tonal, rhythmic and melodic literacy, and be presented with teaching strategies and techniques for integrating and applying reading skills to choral literature.
+Participants will be given specific techniques for developing reading readiness and tonal, rhythmic and melodic literacy, and will be presented with teaching strategies and techniques for integrating and applying reading skills to choral literature.
 Materials and teaching strategies will illustrate how the National Music Standards can be put into action in the music classroom.
-Students will synthesize various music literacy techniques into the strategy that will work best for their individual teaching situation, and will apply that strategy to specific lessons to bring a set of music from introduction to performance.
+Participants will research and synthesize various music literacy techniques into a strategy that will work best for their individual teaching situation.
+Participants will apply that strategy in creating specific lessons to bring a set of music from introduction to performance.